Suhaas-code/HDAI/README.md

 8. Use the spacebar key to pause/resume the input processing.
 9. Use the enter key to trigger a mouse click action.
 10. Press 'q' in the camera feed window or close the window to exit the application.

+### Update :

+**HDAI Apollo:  A GUI-less version, always up and running**, project docs will get updated once a stable version is achieved.

+HDAI X, an upcoming project version by [@aksaha](https://github.com/aksahaha) will also be updated in a while